 3. Assessment of Availability Is the site available for development?
 Yes / No / Unknown Unknown Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
 Yes / No / Unknown Unknown Is there a known time frame for availability?
 Available now / 0-5 years / 6-10 years / 11-15 years Unknown 4.
 Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
 What evidence is available to support this judgement?
 Yes / No / Unknown Unknown 5.
-Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) N/A What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Unknown Other key information Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
+Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) N/A What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Unknown Other key information Identified initially as Cornwall Council owned land, however the NPG have confirmed the playing field is owned by MYCP.
+Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
 The site is not currently suitable, and available.
-The site is not currently suitable for Neighbourhood Plan allocation consideration Unknown Are there any known viability issues?
-Yes / No Summary of justification for rating The site is currently in education use, with car parking for village hall, and associated recreation ground.
+The site is not currently suitable or available for Neighbourhood Plan allocation consideration Are there any known viability issues?
+Yes / No Unknown Summary of justification for rating The site is currently in education use and a recreation ground.
 The site is in the ownership of Cornwall Council.
 As the site contains community facilities, in accordance with Local Plan policy 4 development proposals would have to demonstrate these facilities are not viable or needed or can be provided satisfactorily elsewhere.
 As these facilities do not exist elsewhere in the village, the site is considered unsuitable for housing or other community development uses in line with Neighbourhood Plan objectives to provide additional community uses in the village.

 1. Site Details

 Site Reference / Name 9

 Site Address / Location Land east of Summerheath Road

 Gross Site Area (Hectares) 0.1 (AECOM approximate estimate)

 SHLAA/SHELAA Reference (if applicable) n/a

 Existing land use Green space

 Land use being considered Housing / community use

-Development Capacity (Proposed by Landowner or SHLAA/HELAA) Not known; AECOM estimate at 40 dph is 4 homes
+Development Capacity (Proposed by Landowner or SHLAA/HELAA) N/A

 Site identification method / source Cornwall Council owned land

 Planning history None

 Neighbouring uses Residential